 - 3430mAh battery, fast Qi wireless charging

 On the hardware front the Pixel 3 XL gets itself flagship internals in the form of the Snapdragon 845 with 4GB RAM and the option of 64GB or 128GB of storage.
 There's no microSD option.
-The late launch window in the year sees the Pixel sitting on the same hardware as phones that are now six months old – and soon to be updated in 2019.
+The late launch window in the year sees the Pixel sitting on the same hardware as phones that are six months older and now being replaced, with the first run of Snapdragon 855 devices starting to appear.
 Is that a problem?
 In reality no, but you're sure to hear it as a downside in the numbers game.

-This is where some of Google's partners are starting to streak away: the Huawei Mate 20 Pro has just launched on newer generation hardware (albeit Huawei's own silicon rather than Qualcomm).
-For tech fans this might be a consideration, but in real-world performance, it probably doesn't make a jot of difference.
+This is also where some of Google's partners are starting to streak away: the Huawei Mate 20 Pro launched just after the Pixel 3 on newer generation hardware (albeit Huawei's own silicon rather than Qualcomm).
+For tech fans this might be a consideration, but in real-world performance, it probably doesn't make a lot of difference.

 There's a 3,430mAh battery sitting in the Pixel 3 XL, which is middle of the pack these days.
 Again, companies like Huawei are stuffing huge batteries into phones that last a lot longer, thus there's no competing with some of those models.
 Indeed, the Pixel 3 XL will pretty much get you through a day of use, but it isn't the best performer out there in these stakes and power users might be better looking elsewhere.